Panthera leo leo: Characteristics

 The lion's fur varies in colour from light buff to dark brown.
 It has rounded ears and a black tail tuft.
 Average head-to-body length of male lions is 2.47-2.84 m with a weight of 148.2-190.9 kg.
 Females are smaller and less heavy.
 Zoological lion specimens range in colour from light to dark tawny.
 Male skins have short manes, light manes, dark manes or long manes.
 Taxonomists recognised that neither skin nor mane colour and length of lions can be adduced as distinct subspecific characteristics.
 Then they turned to measuring and comparing lion skulls and found that skull length of Barbary and Indian lion samples does not differ significantly, ranging from 28-31.17 cm in females and 33.8-36.2 cm in males.
 A few lion specimens from West Africa obtained by museums were described as having shorter manes than lions from other African regions.
 In general, the West African lion is similar in general appearance and size as lions in other parts of Africa and Asia.
 Skeletal muscles make up 58.8% of the lion's body weight.

 Distribution and habitat

 Today, P. l. leo occurs in West and Central Africa and India.
 It is regionally extinct in The Gambia, Mauritania, Sierra Leone, the Western Sahara, Morocco, Algeria, Tunisia, Libya, Egypt, Saudi Arabia, Kuwait, Jordan, Lebanon, Syria, Turkey, Palestine, Israel, Iraq, Iran and Pakistan.
+During the Holocene, Asiatic lions colonised southeast Europe and adjacent areas of the continent, spanning from Hungary to Greece to Ukraine, but became extinct likely in classical times.

 In 2005, a Lion Conservation Strategy was developed for West and Central Africa.

 Contemporary lion distribution and habitat quality in savannahs of West and Central Africa was assessed in 2005, and Lion Conservation Units (LCU) mapped.
 Educated guesses for size of populations in these LCUs ranged from 3,274 to 3,909 individuals between 2002 and 2012.